 - Take a stroll around the castle that rises above the enormous moat and then check out the nine-level donjon.

 - Shenanigans in Shinsaibashi and the Dotonbori riverfront await next… for the ultimate Japanese shopping experience, dive into the covered shopping arcade at Shinsaibashi.

 - See if you can be the Xtreme Gap arcade challenge champion and then walk through Dotonbori and prepare to be blasted by neon.

 - The eating, drinking, gaming and clubbing options around Dotonbori and Shinsaibashi are endless – fill your boots!
 Why not kick-start your night with a beer on us at the city’s famous Kamikaze bar?

 - In the evening, you will sleep at a capsule hotel- small, intimate, private and quintessentially Japanese.

-- Say goodbye to your fellow Dragon Trippers over a farewell trip up the Umeda Sky Tower.
+- Say goodbye to your fellow trippers over a farewell trip up the Umeda Sky Tower.

 - Brunch in Osaka before catching your final bullet train back to Tokyo to finish up or continue on your travels!

 A Rough Idea of Price